HOW DID IT BEGIN

 Do you want to dedicate yourself (unpaid) to our group?
 Please contact us!
 You can see the examples of the possibilities here, but there are more ways of becoming involved.

 ANBI and general information

-Stichting Welkom In Utrecht is considered by the Tax Administration as a Public Benefit Organisation.
-(ANBI).
+The foundation Welkom In Utrecht has been designated by the tax authority as a Public Benefit Organization (ANBI).

 Rebecca de Kuijer

 Joseph Haydnlaan 2A

 3533 AE Utrecht